Bašić

 Bašić is a South Slavic surname.

-It is assumed that it derived from the word baša, meaning "chief", itself a loanword from Turkish başı, meaning "head".
-Its literal meaning is "Little chief".
+It is assumed that it derived from the word baša, meaning 'chief', itself a loanword from Turkish başı, meaning 'head'.
+Its literal meaning is 'little chief'.

 It is one of the most common surnames in two Dalmatian counties of Croatia.

 Family crest

+The first family crest can be described by the following text.

 "In a blue background on a green ground, a warrior dressed in red with high black boots and a hat, left-handed sideways with gold with a belt to which black covers are fastened.
 In his raised right he holds a scimitar with a golden cross opposite the neck of a kneeling bearded Turk dressed in a rainbow white kaftan with a belt, which with raised hands begs for mercy."

 One of Bašić family crests from Croatia.

 This description from the book is describing the conflicts that the Bassich family of Austria had against the Turks while defending Vienna.

+The second family crest can be described by the following text.

+"In a red background on a green ground, a leopard standing upright on its hind legs sideways.
+In its raised right paw it holds a silver dagger, and in its lower left paw it holds a golden crescent moon.
+Above the shield sits a silver helmet with a golden crown, from which rise two curved golden horns flanking a six-pointed golden star, flanked on the left by red and silver mantling and on the right by blue and gold mantling."

+Another of Bašić family crests from Croatia.